I have placed an order, where is my pack?

 Is Provenir meat ethical?

 We all have our own ethics, and the founders of Provenir respect that what may be ethical for us may not be ethical for you.
-We acknowledge that your definition may be different from ours, and that is why we choose not to label our meat ethical.
-Instead, we have chosen to express the processes we employ as being the highest welfare.
-However, we believe in full transparency and providing you with the whole story of how our meat is produced.
+We acknowledge that your definition may be different from ours.
+We refer to ethical meat as we believe that meat can be eaten ethically when the animals welfare is central to the processing of that animal.
+We also believe in full transparency and providing you with the whole story of how our meat is produced.
 We hope that by providing this information, you can make an informed decision as to whether you feel Provenir meat is right for you.

 Further, the founders of Provenir believe that if we are going to eat meat, we should respect the animal’s life to the very end, never compromising animal welfare.
 We believe that the only way to achieve this is through mobile on-farm processing.
 We also believe that honouring the animal’s life by valuing the meat and eating mindfully fits within our ethics; everything else is a compromise.